Online Seminar Series: October 2026 – June 2027

 The seminar series takes place once a month on Zoom with a selected group of up to 30 participants from an interdisciplinary and intergenerational background.

-After a successful pilot phase (April to June 2025), IGN is expanding this participatory monthly seminar to a full cycle, from October 2025 to June 2026.
+After a successful first cycle (October 2025 to June 2026), IGN is continuing this participatory monthly seminar to another cycle, from October 2026 to June 2027.
 Designed as an online, intergenerational and international exercise, the Challenges of Our Time seminar requires each registered participant to actively engage.

 Subrenat has conducted similar monthly seminars in-person with Collegium60Plus in Bern from 2017 to 2024 (in English), withOPAD in Dijon since 2019 (in French), and recently most with members of U3A-York (online in English and French).